DigiBP/25DIGIBP4/README.md

 # 💬 Voiceflow Chatbot – Digital Customer Support Assistant

-As part of the digitalization of the Order-to-Cash process, a chatbot was implemented to handle customer inquiries related to order status.
-The solution is designed to reduce manual communication, improve response times, and enhance customer satisfaction.
-The chatbot also guides the customer through inquiries concerning the changing the order, the order process and return inquiries.
+As part of the digitalization of the Order-to-Cash process, a testing chatbot was implemented to handle customer inquiries related to order status.
+The chatbot, named Buddy,  will serve as a virtual customer service agent, supporting the Customer Service team in their daily work.
+Right now the primary objective of the chatbot test version is to strengthen customer acceptance by integrating the chatbot early on the website, enabling customer interactions to be tested.
+At the same time early adaption will also help preparing a smooth transition for the internal customerservicing teams towards handling digitalised and optimised processes.
+The chatbot Buddy is designed to reduce manual communication, improve response times, and enhance customer satisfaction.
+The chatbot guides the customers through the most common inquiries concerning the changing the order, the order process and return inquiries.

+[Picture overview of Buddy]

 The chatbot enables customers to receive real-time answers on their questions by entering a valid order ID.
 It retrieves order information from Google Sheets databases.
 The chatbot operates through a voice or text interface and is accessible 24/7.

 The benefits of offering a chatbot as a service include the following: